ilanlavi22/activity-scheduler-agriculture/README.md

 ### <ins>Tasks</ins>

-- ✅ Developed using React/Next.js (version 13.4.6).
-- ✅ A display should show all scheduled activities and weather summery on the front page.<br>
+- ✅ A display should show all scheduled activities and weather summery on the front page.
-- ✅ User should be able to schedule a new activity:<br> - 4 activity types are allowed: Mowing, Fertilisation, Irrigation and Aeration - Each activity has a date and time associated with it. - Each activity has a "task performer/user" associated with it.
-These can be - John, Tom or Tony. - Each activity is associated with one of 3 Pitches (Pitch 1, 2 and 3) and there can only be one activity done on a pitch at one time.
+- ✅ User should be able to schedule a new activity:

+  - 4 activity types are allowed: Mowing, Fertilisation, Irrigation and Aeration.
+  - Each activity has a date and time associated with it.
+  - Each activity has a "task performer/user" associated with it.
+These can be - John, Tom or Tony.
+  - Each activity is associated with one of 3 Pitches (Pitch 1, 2 and 3) and there can only be one activity done on a pitch at one time.

-- ✅ User should be able to change the details of the activities (e.g. change the time)
+- ✅ User should be able to change the details of the activities (e.g. change the time).
 - ✅ User should be able to delete the activity.
 - ✅ The weather data should show current temperature and have some indication about rain/precipitation.
 - ✅ The display should be responsive.